chrisgrieser/nvim-puppeteer/README.md

 str:find(pattern)
 ```

-Since auto-conversion of lua strings can result in undesired false conversions, auto-conversion, the feature is opt-in only, so you can decide for yourself whether the auto-conversion is worth it for you.
+Since the auto-conversion of lua strings can result in undesired false conversions, the feature is opt-in only.
+This way, you can decide for yourself whether the occasional false positive is worth it for you or not.

 ```lua
 -- enable auto-conversion of lua strings (default: false)